Ajiu999/SyntheticFace/README.md

 Hello guys, this really is going to be my first article on GitHub.
 So in our lives, face_recognition becomes more and more popular, many companies have launched apis that we can call.
 It's just my interest,  today we're going to try out face++, the company's face_recognition technology.
-What we will do today is we mix two faces up.
+What we will do today is mix two faces up.

 ## Preparatory Work